The Pop-Up Journal Initiative

 What is the expected composition and role of the Steering Committee?

-The SC should consist of roughly 5-10 members, and will include prominent scholars in the field as well as prominent decisionmakers who expect to use the research results.
-For the Griliches Question, examples could include:
+The Steering Committee should consist of roughly 5-10 members, and will include prominent scholars in the relevant field as well as prominent decisionmakers who expect to use the research results.

 The journal will have no ideological preconceptions, and the same standard will be applied to any research published therein.

-How many issues of the journal should we propose to publish over five years?
+How many issues of the journal should be published over five years?

 We anticipate one issue per year, or less, will be appropriate to cover advances on the big question, but we don't have any specific requirement.
-Instead, bidders should outline their plans for the rate of publication in their vision for the project.
+The rate of publication will depend on the host organization's vision for the project.

 What constitutes an "issue" of a pop-up journal?